Previous dayFebruary 9, 2026Next day

 114.8 km---✓ ReviewedUSGS →

-February 9, 2026 brought a magnitude 2.1 earthquake 70 km ESE of Denali National Park, Alaska, logged at 21:48 UTC.
-This was a intermediate depth earthquake, focused at 114.8 km depth.
-The epicenter is at 63.261°, -150.468°.
+A magnitude 2.1 seismic event took place 70 km ESE of Denali National Park, Alaska on February 9, 2026 at 21:48 UTC.
+The event originated approximately 114.8 km below the surface, classifying it as intermediate depth.
+Coordinates: 63.261°, -150.468°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-09